cchurch/api-docs/source/includes/_api_authentication.md

 }
 ```

 Authorize is the second step of the Login process, by using the token from the first step (Authenticate).
-This returns an authorized user object, and sets the 'videobank_sessionid' cookie.
+This returns an authorized user object, and sets the 'auth_key' cookie.
 For all subsequent API calls, either the cookie can be sent or the value of the cookie can be sent as the 'A' parameter.

 ### HTTP Request